sarthakkundra/Task-Manager/README.md

 ## Description

-Issue tracker is a take on the Github's issues page.
+Task Manager is a take on the Github's issues page.
 It is a web app to keep tracks of all the tasks and issues in a small, closed source project.
 It helps streamline the work and helps in tracking problems easily thereby increasing the overall productivity.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Installing